Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Permissions.md

     ## file1 has group2 as group
     ```

-## Modify Permissions - Change File Mode
+## Modify Permissions - Change File Permission
 - The <code>chmod</code> command can be used to modify the permission for each category.
 - There are two modes that can be used to set permissions.
     1. Symbolic Mode